Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 The Castle of Chaos is based around a theme park ride.
 You enter the ride building and things go a little awry.
 As you explore the backstages of the ride there are ghouls, monsters rats, bugs, and clowns all seeking to terrorize unsuspecting riders.
 This one takes a while to get going with a lack of monsters, but all hell breaks loose by the end.

-Pumpkin Eater – YouTube
+Pumpkin Eater – Closed 2023

 We saved this til last and overall found it a little underwhelming.
 Lots of creepy atmosphere and horrifying sets but there seemed a lack of monsters and in the end was a little short without much happening.